vinayprograms/karya/README.md

 ### `todo` - Task Management

 Manage tasks across projects with support for tags, dates, and assignees.
-Features powerful field-specific filtering and an interactive TUI.
+Features powerful field-specific filtering, an interactive TUI, and **live file monitoring** that automatically updates the task list when files change.

 ```bash
 # Interactive TUI mode (default)